Juliankimmm/PDF-Project-/README.md

 Welcome to the PDF Toolkit – your all-in-one solution for managing and manipulating PDF documents! 🚀

 # Backstory
-What started as a simple PDF merge function for a law office has blossomed into a feature-rich toolkit, all thanks to the specific needs and requests from our amazing users.
+What started as a simple PDF merge function for a law office has blossomed into a feature-rich toolkit, all thanks to the specific needs and requests of our amazing users.

 # Features
 **Merge and Download:** Combine multiple PDF files into a single, downloadable document.